 Here are some quick stats to put the issue into perspective:

 There are an estimated 4.5 million people who are trapped in forced sexual exploitation around the world.
-About 49% of trafficking survivors say pornography was made of them while they were enslaved, a study shows.
 The average age trafficking victims are forced into pornography production is 12.8 years old, another study shows.
 Not only that, in one study, 63% of underage sex trafficking victims say they were advertised or sold online.

 This isn’t an isolated issue.